sophon-crypto/fairstaking1kv/README.md

 ### 8.1 团队

 #####  bodysophon (Riot Id)
-         bodysophon has an doctor deggree of applied mathematics and Master of computer engineering ksm.
+         bodysophon has a Ph.D. degree of applied mathematics and Master of computer engineering.
 He has long-term IT-development and IT-management expierence for more than 10 years.
-He has experice of Substrate-based blockchain technology and he is also personal Kusama validator operator.
+He is a serial entrepreneurhas and he has experice of Substrate-based blockchain technology.
+He is also personal Kusama validator operator.
 ##### yaohsin (Riot Id)：
          Yaohsin has a Ph.D. degree in computer science with a focus on information security.
 He is a big believer in blockchain and is a co-founder of a blockchain-based solar technology company.
 Currently, he is a personal Kusama validator operator.
 ##### tanis_37 (Riot Id)：